-I am a former IRS Office of Chief Counsel attorney who has extensive experience helping clients with IRS tax relief, audits, and Tax Court litigation.
+I am a former IRS Office of Chief Counsel attorney who has extensive experience helping clients with IRS audit, Tax Court litigation and syndicated conservation easement cases.

 I received my law degree in 2000 from Samford University, and my LL.M. in Tax Law from New York University in 2001.